A Brief history of the Rialto

 So, the magazine grew in popularity both with poets and readers: after the seventh issue Jenny Roberts, who had adopted two small children left us, but not before she’d helped us to recognise the excellent new poetry being written by women.
 Women poets continue to be strongly represented in The Rialto.
 In 1996 John Wakeman left the magazine and the country.
 His wife, one of the first women to be ordained in the Anglican Community, became minister for three Church of Ireland parishes in West Cork.
 John was quiet for a bit, then started The SHOp, a magazine which he and Hilary ran until the end of 2015.

 However, our hard won funding has enabled us to employ a number of freelancers over the years, notably Dean Parkin, Nathan Hamilton, Helen Mitchell, Katy Carr, who have been invaluable in helping us to negotiate successfully with ACE.
 They’ve also been involved in promoting our marketing skills, Nathan in particular pushing us towards closer contact with Social Media.
 (By the way Nathan’s Dear World and Everyone In It, Bloodaxe, 2013, began life as a series in the magazine).
 Particular tribute is due to Helen who tactfully guided the editor into more business-like thinking streams.
 She also created our immensely helpful Advisory Board.
-This group, Mary Muir, Matt Howard, Claire Kidman, Katy Carr, Colin Hughes, Fiona, Nick and I, meets at least quarterly to review our progress.
+This group, Matt Howard, Claire Kidman, Colin Hughes, Esther Morgan, Nick and I, meets at least quarterly to review our progress.
 More details of the members can be found in the Who We Are section of this site.
 Helen also managed two very successful grant applications, and was instrumental in the creation of our latest project, the Editor Development Programme.

 We continue to believe in the Republic of Poetry, and in the fundamental importance of poetry as the art form most likely to preserve humane values in our culture.